Primitive Lie algebras of rational vector fields: Primitive Lie algebras

 \subsection{Structure of primitive Lie Algebras [after Morozov]}

 Let $\mathfrak g$ be a primitive Lie subalgebra of $\VFR_n$.
-Equivalently, invoking Guillemin-Sternberg (see Section \ref{S:GS}), we obtain an effective pair $(\mathfrak g,\mathfrak h)$, i.e., $\mathfrak h$ has finite codimension $n$, contains no non-zero ideal and is maximal among strict Lie subalgebras of $\mathfrak g$.
-We can find in \cite[Section 4]{MR2902724} the following result by Morozov, which clarifies the structure of finite-dimensional effective primitive pairs.
+Equivalently, invoking Guillemin-Sternberg (see Section \ref{S:GS}), we obtain an effective pair $(\mathfrak g,\mathfrak h)$, i.e., $\mathfrak h$ has finite codimension $n$, contains no non-zero ideal and is maximal among proper Lie subalgebras of $\mathfrak g$.
+In \cite[Section 4]{MR2902724} the following result by Morozov clarifies the structure of finite-dimensional effective primitive pairs.

 \begin{thm} Suppose that $(\mathfrak g, \mathfrak h)$ is an effective primitive pair where $\mathfrak g$ is finite-dimensional.
-Then either $\mathfrak g$ is simple, or else we are in one of the following two situations: \begin{enumerate} \item $\mathfrak g$ is the direct sum $\mathfrak l \oplus \mathfrak l$ of two isomorphic simple Lie algebras and $\mathfrak h$ is the diagonal subalgebra; or \item $\mathfrak g$ is the semi-direct product $\mathfrak h \ltimes \mathfrak m$ where $\mathfrak h$ is the direct sum of a semisimple Lie algebra with a Lie algebra of dimension at most $1$; and $\mathfrak m$ is an irreducible and faithful $\mathfrak h$-module equipped with trivial Lie bracket: $[\mathfrak m, \mathfrak m] = 0$. \end{enumerate} Conversely, in the latter two cases, $(\mathfrak g, \mathfrak h)$ is primitive and effective. \end{thm}
+Then either $\mathfrak g$ is simple, or else we are in one of the following two situations: \begin{enumerate} \item $\mathfrak g$ is the direct sum $\mathfrak l \oplus \mathfrak l$ of two isomorphic simple Lie algebras and $\mathfrak h$ is the diagonal subalgebra; or \item $\mathfrak g$ is the semi-direct product $\mathfrak h \ltimes \mathfrak m$ where $\mathfrak h$ is the direct sum of a semisimple Lie algebra with a Lie algebra of dimension at most $1$, and $\mathfrak m$ is an irreducible and faithful $\mathfrak h$-module equipped with trivial Lie bracket: $[\mathfrak m, \mathfrak m] = 0$. \end{enumerate} Conversely, in the latter two cases, $(\mathfrak g, \mathfrak h)$ is primitive and effective. \end{thm}

 The primitive Lie algebras fitting the description given by Item (1), respectively Item (2), of Morozov's Theorem, will be called primitive Lie algebras of diagonal and affine type, respectively.
 The primitive Lie algebras with $\mathfrak g$ simple will be called simple primitive Lie algebras.